geudde/attic-chest/pages/13.reference/01.porden/docs.md

 " ( No more shalt thou of Pyros' love complain,

-" He scorns to combat or to sue in vain ;
+" He scorns to combat or to sue in vain;

 " On this ungrateful earth no more I range,